yanlynnnnn/tp/docs/UserGuide.md

 Outcome :
 1. It will display a success message.
-2. GrAB3 will list out all the expenses for 08-09-2020.
+2. Homerce will list out all the expenses for 08-09-2020.

 ##### Sort Expenses `sortexp`

-You can use this command to sort expenses in GrAB3.
+You can use this command to sort expenses in Homerce.

 Format : `sortexp ORDER`